CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_vitamins_minerals_zinc_html.md

 * Legumes (for example, beans)

 Foods with zinc are especially important for babies who are fed **only** **breast milk**.
 Levels of zinc in breast milk are high after birth and go down over the first 6 months.
 After 6 months, it is important to introduce foods with zinc to meet nutritional needs.

+**Error processing SSI file**

+ Last Reviewed: